bpatra/personal-blog/_posts/2020-05-02-getting-started-with-quantum-programming-with-q-and-quantum-katas.md

 <h3 id="maths">Mathematics</h3>
 Linear algebra is almost everywhere in quantum computing.
 Precisely, linear algebra with the field $\mathbb{C}$ of <a href="https://en.wikipedia.org/wiki/Complex_number" target="_blank">complex numbers</a>.
 As you will learn, a $N$-Qubits system is described by a $2^{N}$ dimensional vector space on $\mathbb{C}$.

 I would say that to really get started with quantum computing, <strong>one would need a good knowledge on complex numbers and linear algebra that would correspond more or less to a BSc. in Sciences</strong>.
-In the french/european universitarian system this corresponds to Licence L2/L3 or Maths Sp&eacute; (for <a href="https://en.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_aux_grandes_%C3%A9coles" target="_blank">preparation classes</a>).
+In the french/european universitarian system this corresponds to Licence L2/L3 or Maths Spé (for <a href="https://en.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_aux_grandes_%C3%A9coles" target="_blank">preparation classes</a>).
 I was a maths teaching assistant at University Paris VI for three years, I taught there linear algebra, material and <a href="http://www.lsta.upmc.fr/doct/patra/index.html#enseignement" target="_blank">exercices are still available here (in french)</a>.

 The Quantum Katas provide two tutorials about complex numbers and linear algebra.
 Yet, in my humble opinion, I think this a good refresher on concepts and notations but I doubt one can reasonably learn from scratch and be ready for the rest of Quantum Katas.